dennisvang/tufup-example/README.md

 `pip install -r requirements.txt -r requirements-dev.txt --upgrade`

+The project uses a `setup_env.py` script to ensure the `src` directory is in the Python path.
+This is automatically imported by the repository scripts.

 ## Getting started

 For basic terminology, see documentation for [TUF (The Update Framework)][2].